kabhatia7/kabhatia.com/content/projects.md

 * **Slackverse Vignette:**

-  Wrote a guide for the setup of a webhook appliaction that allows the user to use a new verse of packages that links R to the communication tool, Slack.
+  Wrote a guide for the setup of a webhook application that allows the user to use a new verse of packages that links R to the communication tool, Slack.

 *Skills Demonstrated:* Writing vignettes, use cases, and  Creating Package Documentation in R